fasouto/fasouto.github.com/_posts/2014-02-25-unix-tips-and-tricks.md

 `python -m SimpleHTTPServer [port]`

-Now imagine this scenario: you want to test an application that send emails, but you are too lazy to install and configure an email server.
-With this command all the emails received will be printed to the stardart output.
+Imagine this scenario: you want to test an application that send email.
+You can install and configure an email server or use this command that prints all the received emails to the terminal:

 `python -m smtpd -n -c DebuggingServer localhost:25`